Antonio Bresciani (writer): Biography

-Antonio Bresciani was Born into an impoverished noble family in Ala, near Trento, in 1798.
+Antonio Bresciani was born into an impoverished noble family in Ala, near Trento, in 1798.
 In 1814, he moved to Verona and attended the St. Sebastian College.
 Following the completion of his studies there, in 1818 he joined the Seminary of Verona, where he studied theology.

-Ignoring his father's wishes that he become a lawyer, in 1821 he was ordained priest in Brixen.
+Ignoring his father's wishes that he become a lawyer, he was ordained priest in Brixen in 1821.
 Once ordained, he travelled to Rome with the intention of entering the Society of Jesus.
 In 1824, he was admitted to the Jesuit novitiate of St. Andrew.
 In 1826, Bresciani gained his father's permission to enter the Jesuit order and in 1828 he made his religious vows as a Jesuit in the house of novitiate in Chieri.
-Then he was sent to Genoa to the Jerome’s Academy.
+Then he was sent to Genoa to the Jerome's Academy.
 Between 1834 and 1848 as rector, he moved from one college to another around Italy: in 1834 at the Carmine College in Turin, in 1837 at the College of St. Bartholomew in Modena and in 1846 at the Pontificio Collegio Urbano de Propaganda Fide.

 On 9 January 1850, he was invited to Naples to take part in the first meeting of the editorial board of the review La Civiltà Cattolica.
 His task was to write novels.
 When he joined the founders of La Civiltà Cattolica Bresciani already had a large literary production and was a member of the prestigious Academy of Arcadia, under the pseudonym Tionide Nemesiano.

 During his tenure as literary editor at La Civiltà Cattolica, Bresciani launched his serialised trilogy of anti-Masonic novels: The Jew of Verona (1851), The Roman Republic and Lionello (1855).
 All of them became bestsellers.
 They dramatised how Freemasonry and related sects were working in secret to bring about anarchy, Christianity's destruction and Satan's triumph.

 The typical elements of the feuilleton-novel, such as police intrigue, murder, rape, love, and betrayal were all central themes in Bresciani's novels.
 The Risorgimento was portrayed as the result of a “satanistically inspired conspiracy by secret societies”.
 Liberals and nationalists would bring “moral corruption, political disorder and devil worship”.
 The secularism and liberalism of the French Revolution and the Risorgimento were connected to Protestantism and pinned to the heinous motives of a foreign occupation and invasion.
+Bresciani supported a united Italy but opposed the violent, secular, or revolutionary path of the Risorgimento.
+Instead, he upheld a neo-Guelph political stance: “We love Italy, but we’d like her to be modest, kind, gentle, learned, industrious, but above all catholic and respectful of the holy see, mother and teacher of true believers.”

+Before dying, Bresciani had probably coined the Italian word for the revolver rivoltella.

 Antonio Bresciani published extensively on socio-economic issues in La Civiltà Cattolica.
 He died in Rome on 14 March 1862, at the age of 63.
 His complete works in seventeen volumes have been edited in 1869 by Civiltà Cattolica.